lxm1117/synthetic_perceptron_2020/README.md

 On Windows, users can also launch from the terminal.

 5. Experimental data for 4-bit patterns and 3x3 patterns, together with the code for data processing, are located in the folder experiment_data.

+6. We just included the annotated plasmids sequences in the directory plasmids_sequences_annotations.